grant0417/ray_tracer/README.md

 ## About

-A basic ray tracer that is based on [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) but in Rust.
+A basic ray tracer built in Rust that also runs on the web.

 Some features include:
  * Parallel execution of ray tracing